Spectroscopy of hot-electron pair emission from a driven quantum dot: Two-particle dynamics - Results

+While the left panel visualizes the main results to be presented here, this trend is also confirmed by the behavior of the spectral density.
 The spectral density $\phi_{2\text{P}}(t,E)$ in \FigPart{fig_2p}{b} is the time-dependent representation of the traveling wave packets in terms of the discrete energy eigenstates of the filter region, i.e., of a one-dimensional problem with finite length $x_\text{f,R}-x_\text{f,L}= 1350\text{nm}$; it hence reveals how the particle energies are distributed as a function of time, where the peak at $E = 0$ means that no particle is present in the filter region.
 The plot exhibits two time intervals with non-zero weight at finite energies, corresponding to the two emitted particles just as in \FigPart{fig_2p}{a}.
+The discrete values with nonvanishing density stem from the finite size of the filter region; their broadening stems from the truncation scheme that we employ here.
 Interestingly, we observe a steep yet finite $E-t$-slope of the spectral density, comparable to the potential ramp speed $\vV$ (see the turquoise dashed lines).
 This reflects the experimentally observed effect of the potential drive increasing the energy of a wave packet during its emission, a so-called energy-time chirp~\cite{Fletcher2019Nov}.

 Since the high-energy wave function components also propagate faster through the filter, the spectral density at lower energies remains finite for the longest time duration.
 In fact, these slowly traveling components of the wave function are also the main reason for the non-vanishing $\Nf$ in between the two peaks in (a), and for an $\Nf$ even slightly larger than $1$ in the second peak.
 Furthermore note that during periods in which the wave packets are only partly localized in the filter region $(\Nf < 1)$, there is also partial overlap with low-energy filter states that do not exhibit any significant spectral density once the particle is fully inside the filter region.
-This is highlighted by the horizontal, turquoise-dotted line in \FigPart{fig_2p}{e}, and creates the visual appearance of voids in the spectral density at low energy.
+This is highlighted by the horizontal, turquoise-dotted line in \FigPart{fig_2p}{f}, and creates the visual appearance of voids in the spectral density at low energy.